 Next, we grade the garment for different sizes.
 Software that develops Tech packs, like Techpacker, completes this auto-grading for you based on the rule you provide.
 This helps speed up the process and avoid mistakes.

-To create the first version of the garment, design teams work alongside the manufacturer.
-The purpose of sample making is to see how the garment will look in real life.
-It is also used for fitting purposes, to check how the garment fits on a model of target size.
+Design teams collaborate with the manufacturer to create the first version of the garment.
+The goal of making samples is to see how the garment will look in real life.
+It is also used for fitting purposes, to see how the garment fits on a target size model.

 Normally it takes several rounds of sample making until the final sample is approved.
 The design team might request minor tweaks like measurements adjustments or decide to change some design details like using a different types of fabric for example.